NLnetLabs/unbound/doc/unbound.conf.rst

 Other records like AAAA, TXT and other CNAMEs (not rpz-..) can also be used to answer queries with that content.

-The RPZ zones can be configured in the config file with these settings in the **rpz:** block.

 @@UAHL@unbound.conf.rpz@name@@: *<zone name>*